georger420/Atari-XLXE-Pictures-Viewer/README.md

 ![Select color from palette](/images/change-color-2.png)

-In palettře dialog cklick on OK button:
+In palette dialog cklick on OK button:

 ![The result](/images/change-color-3.png)